 Shell made a video about climate change from fossil fuel emissions in 1992

 Correction: No member of the House Science, Technology and Energy Committee should advocate in defense of the Heartland Institute.
-That organization is a major source of climate science disinformation, and there's not a scientific organization anywhere in the world that supports the skepticism it promotes about man-made global warming.
-About its fossil fuel industry roots and funding: https://www.desmog.com/heartland-institute/.
-The defense of Heartland Institute by an NH State Representative is a clear sign that person should not be advising other legislative committees on scientific matters.
+That organization is a major source of climate science disinformation, and there's not a scientific organization anywhere in the world that supports the skepticism it promotes about the scientific understanding about global warming from fossil fuel pollution.
+About its fossil fuel industry roots and funding: desmog.com/heartland-institute/.
+The defense of Heartland Institute by an NH State Representative is a clear sign that the person should not be advising other legislative committees on scientific matters.

 https://www.youtube.com/embed/T5I1GmkL7OM?&start=9643&end=9663&autoplay=1